 If you live in Denver, you can plan a day trip or a longer vacation road trip.
 Those who live elsewhere can plan a fly/drive vacation taking advantage of flights into the Denver International Airport.
 You can rent a car or SUV that will take you through the mountains and plains of Colorado.

 When planning any visit to these destinations, check to see if the park is open on the dates you plan to visit.
-Weather may close roads in winter, or even in spring and fall, or cause significant delays in driving through the Front Range and Rocky Mountains.
+Weather may close roads in winter, or even in spring and fall, or cause significant delays in driving through the Front Range and the Rocky Mountains.

 Use table below for information on driving distances and approximate drive time from Denver, Colorado to selected US National Parks.